 How to Create HTTPS Server in Node Js

-What is HTTPS protocol?
-If you remove S from HTTPS, we get HTTP, a standard protocol for accessing web applications.
-It’s not secure; anyone can intercept your data packets connected to the same network.
+If you remove the S from HTTPS, we get HTTP, a standard protocol for accessing web applications.
+It’s not secure; anyone can intercept your data packets connected to the same network, which no one wants to happen.

 Today, you will learn to create an SSL certificate to start an HTTPS server for Express in Node Js.